jelson/nginx-googlesignin/README.md

 * A list of email addresses that are allowed

+To run the authorizer:

+* Install the Google Auth python module:

+  `apt install python3-google-auth`

-Place the config file somewhere accessible.
+* Place the config file somewhere accessible.
 In my example, it's in `~/.config/nginx-googleauth/config.yaml`.

-Arrange to have the auth program run, e.g, by adding it to systemd using a configuration file such as [this one](https://github.com/jelson/nginx-googlesignin/blob/main/conf/googleauth.service).
+* Arrange to have the auth program run, e.g, by adding it to systemd using a configuration file such as [this one](https://github.com/jelson/nginx-googlesignin/blob/main/conf/googleauth.service).
 Ensure that you pass `--config /path/to/config.yaml` to the script, giving it the